-Our next Vehicle Dynamics Online Modules will take place on 13 December 2025 and 17 January 2026
+Our next Vehicle Dynamics Online Module will take

 Maintaining grip with the track whilst coping with lateral and longitudinal accelerations of over 5G requires every area of a racecar to be effectively engineered and working in harmony.
 This is the goal of the vehicle dynamics engineer - and the key to achieving a fast lap time.